Xieyyyy/kddrebuttal/README.md

 ## 5. A visualization comparing high-dimensional embeddings and raw features

+In response to the Q1 of Reviewer ucRn, we conduct the visualization comparing the high-dimensional embeddings and raw features.

 In this paper, we have used raw features directly instead of using high-dimensional embeddings.
 We have found that this strategy performs better than the latter, as shown in the performance comparison of the ablation model 'LAMEE (embeddings)' in Section 4.3.